Nuggets vs. Timberwolves: Betting Trends, Record ATS, Home/Road Splits

 Nuggets Betting Records & Stats

-- Denver and its opponents have combined to score more than 223.5 points in 55 of 82 games this season.
+- Denver's 82 games this season have gone over this contest's total of 220.5 points 58 times.

-- Denver's outings this year have an average point total of 228.3, 4.8 more points than this game's over/under.
+- Denver's contests this year have an average total of 228.3, 7.8 more points than this game's over/under.

 - This season, Denver has been favored 61 times and won 43, or 70.5%, of those games.